-The Direct-Link workflow is a new and integrated edit-and-grade workflow between Premiere Pro CC and SpeedGrade CC.
+The Direct-Link workflow is an integrated edit-and-grade workflow between Premiere Pro CC and SpeedGrade CC.

 Direct Link offers a fast and efficient alternative to this workflow.
 Leveraging the power of the Mercury Playback Engine, Direct Link lets you send or open Premiere Pro projects directly in SpeedGrade.
 You can color grade Premiere Pro sequences in SpeedGrade and send it back to Premiere Pro in a few clicks.

-To achieve optimal performance when using Direct Link, use an NVIDIA CUDA graphics card with GPU acceleration on Windows.
+To achieve optimal performance when using Direct Link, use a NVIDIA CUDA graphics card with GPU acceleration on Windows.
 For more information about Adobe-certified NVIDIA graphics cards, see the Tech specs.